 Conclusion & Implications

 The equivalence of [a] and [y] in the Voynich script seems possible or even likely.
-The two characters have been shown to have a complementary distribution, their appearance dependent on the following character.
-A graphical link has been highlighted between all the characters which follow [a] but not [y], which [a] itself also shares.
+The two glyphs have been shown to have a complementary distribution and their appearance dependent on the following character.
+A graphical link has been highlighted between all the glyphs which follow [a] but not [y], which [a] itself also shares.
 Two sets of words where [y] is transformed into [a] by the addition of a suffix have been shown to be possibly related.

 Should the equivalence be accepted there are a number of implications that it could have upon research into the Voynich script and language:

 2. Any theory which proposes non–interaction between characters and their context must not be correct.
-The Voynich text is not a string of single characters, but must include a plausible system of interaction.
+The Voynich text is not a string of single glyphs, but must include a plausible system of interaction.

-3. Characters may have more than one shape depending on their context.
+3. Glyphs may have more than one shape depending on their context.

-4. The strokes which form characters are important in some way.
-At the very least the seeming identity of the [i] stroke in different characters is not simply appearance, but must be an actual fact of the script.
+4. The strokes which form glyphs are important in some way.
+At the very least the seeming identity of the [i] stroke in different glyphs is not simply appearance but must be an actual fact of the script.